Is the living cost in France high compared to my country?

 The living cost in France appears to be quite high for the first fifth of the population earning the lowest income (in yellow on the below table).
-The portion of fixed cost items, such as housing or food, is very high compared to the average population or the highest salaries.
+The portion of fixed cost items, such as housing or food, is very high compared to the average population or the highest salaries (in blue).

 Comparing the living costs in French cities

 The website Numbeo, is a great free source of information on the cost of living in the world.
 You will usually find data for the big cities.
 Unfortunately, they do not have much data for middle-size cities and the countryside.